 The media landscape under Abiy Ahmed, prime minister since 2018, remains very polarised and is characterised by opinion journalism to the detriment of reporting and fact-checking.
 It is, however, more open and pluralistic than under the previous government, and more than 200 once-banned media outlets are now allowed.
 Radio remains the most popular medium.
 Fana FM, Sheger FM and many regional radio stations have big audiences.
 The best-known privately owned TV channels are Kana, EBS and Fana BC.
 The few newspapers that appear in print are mostly read by urban elites.
 The Reporter is the most respected independent weekly.

-Since the start of the civil war, the government has made a determined effort to take control of the narrative, above all by creating a “fact-checking” platform.
+Both the Tigray People’s Liberation Front (TPLF) and federal government have used propaganda in an attempt to control the narrative about the civil war, creating disinformation on social media that is picked up by the media.
+The government’s determined efforts to take control of the narrative have included creating a “fact-checking” platform.
 Made to look like a media outlet, it is actually used as a conduit to relay the government’s message, and uses unverified facts and disinformation to discredit dissenting voices.
 Meanwhile, the Media Regulatory Authority (EBA) is a government tool that does nothing to promote quality independent journalism.

 A new media law adopted in 2021 offers a more liberal and protective legal framework for journalists.
 Defamation has been decriminalised and the confidentiality of journalists’ sources is protected.
 In practice, however, this new law is usually circumvented and does not prevent arrests of journalists.
+Around 15 journalists fell victim to a wave of arbitrary arrests in May 2022.
 Ethiopia’s terrorism law and its more recent law on hate speech contain very vaguely worded provisions that include heavy prison sentences and that can be used against outspoken journalists.

 Very low salaries, inflation and corruption put the professional integrity of journalists to the test.
 A handful of businessmen own most of the leading media outlets, which poses problems for media independence, while the cost of creating a new media outlet, especially a radio or TV station, is a significant deterrent.